oracle-livelabs/multicloud/tomcat-verrazzano/setup-oke-ocishell/setup-oke-ocishell.md

 ### Objectives

-In this lab, you will:

 * Create an OKE (Oracle Kubernetes Engine) instance.
 * Open the OCI Cloud Shell and configure `kubectl` to interact with the Kubernetes cluster.

 ### Prerequisites

 * You must have an [Oracle Cloud Infrastructure](https://cloud.oracle.com/en_US/cloud-infrastructure) enabled account.

-To create the Container Engine for Kubernetes (OKE), complete the following steps:

-* Create the network resources (VCN, subnets, security lists, etc.).
-* Create a cluster.
-* Create a `NodePool`.

-This lab shows you how the *Quick Start* feature creates and configures all the necessary resources for a 3-node Kubernetes cluster.
-All the nodes will be deployed in different availability domains to ensure high availability.

-For more information about OKE and custom cluster deployment, see the [Oracle Container Engine](https://docs.cloud.oracle.com/iaas/Content/ContEng/Concepts/contengoverview.htm) documentation.

 ## Task 1: Create an OKE cluster